isabella232/Bitcamp-Serverless/homework/issues/prerequisite.md

 - Use CSS to style your clock (ie: make it blue, green, yellow, etc)
 - Create animations for your clock (ie. when the minute hand changes, it rotates/spins)

-*Don't know where to get started?*

-Start off by creating a new function that starts your clock.
+*Don't know where to get started?* Start off by creating a new function that starts your clock:

 ```js
 function startTime() {}
 ```

-After this, you will need to create three variables.
+After this, you will need to create three variables:

 ```javascript
 var hr = " ";